samiaaskari/GettingAndCleaningData_CourseProject/CodeBook.md

   2. Assign column names to data tables in the step above
   3. Merge newly created datasets to create one dataset and call it Train_Data
 3. Read all files pertaining to testing data and create test dataset
-a)	Read files X_test.txt, y_test.txt, subject_test.txt and create data tables
+  1. Read files X_test.txt, y_test.txt, subject_test.txt and create data tables
-b)	Assign column names to data tables in the step above
+  2. Assign column names to data tables in the step above
-c)	Merge newly created datasets to create one dataset and call it Test_Data
+  3. Merge newly created datasets to create one dataset and call it Test_Data
 4. Combine Train_Data and Test_Data using rbind() to create one dataset and call it Final_Data.
 This dataset has all data from Train and Test datasets